Identification

 • ‘[T]o step up measures to ensure adequate access for all women and girls to general support services, and to continue their efforts to reduce regional disparities in the availability and quality of the services provided’ and to adopt additional measures ‘to devise more effective responses to the needs of women and girls exposed to intersectional discrimination, including those of […] asylum-seeking and refugee women victims’.[9]

-The questionnaire used by AIMA in first instance asylum interviews includes two questions on the applicant’s self-assessed health condition and capacity to undergo the interview.[11]
-Dublin interview forms also contain a couple of questions on health-related vulnerabilities.[12]
+The questionnaire used by AIMA in first instance asylum interviews includes one question on the applicant’s self-assessed capacity to undergo the interview.[10]
+Dublin interview forms also contain a couple of questions on health-related vulnerabilities.[11]
 According to CPR’s observation, there is no clear link between the answer provided by the applicant and the adoption of special procedural guarantees in practice.

 Publicly available statistics regarding vulnerable asylum applicants are scarce and relate mostly to unaccompanied children and families with children.